Sophocles: Life

 Sophocles, the son of Sophillus, was a wealthy member of the rural deme (small community) of Hippeius Colonus in Attica, which was to become a setting for his play Oedipus at Colonus.
-He was also probably born there, a few years before the Battle of Marathon in 490 BC: the exact year is unclear, but 497/6 is most likely.
+He was also probably born there, a few years before the Battle of Marathon in 490 BC: the exact year is unclear, but 496/7 is most likely.
 He was born into a wealthy family (his father was an armour manufacturer) and was highly educated.
 His first artistic triumph was in 468 BC, when he took first prize in the Dionysia, beating the reigning master of Athenian drama, Aeschylus.
 According to Plutarch, the victory came under unusual circumstances: instead of following the usual custom of choosing judges by lot, the archon asked Cimon, and the other strategoi present, to decide the victor of the contest.
 Plutarch further contends that, following this loss, Aeschylus soon left for Sicily.
 Though Plutarch says that this was Sophocles's first production, it is now thought that his first production was probably in 470 BC.
 Triptolemus was perhaps one of the plays that Sophocles presented at this festival.

 In 480 BC, Sophocles was chosen to lead the paean (a choral chant to a god), celebrating the Greek victory over the Persians at the Battle of Salamis.
 Early in his career, the politician Cimon might have been one of his patrons, but if he was, there was no ill will borne by Pericles, Cimon's rival, when Cimon was ostracized in 461 BC.
 In 443/2, Sophocles served as one of the Hellenotamiai, or treasurers of Athena, helping to manage the finances of the city during the political ascendancy of Pericles.
 In 441 BC, according to the Vita Sophoclis, he was elected one of the ten generals, executive officials at Athens, as a junior colleague of Pericles; and he served in the Athenian campaign against Samos.
-He was supposed to have been elected to this position due to his production of Antigone, but this is "most improbable".
+He was supposed to have been elected to this position due to his production of Antigone, but the classicist Hugh Lloyd-Jones calls this "most improbable".